AyeCode/userswp/readme.txt

 * [Easy Digital Downloads](https://userswp.io/downloads/easy-digital-downloads/) - Display “Downloads” and “Purchases” tab in user profile pages.
 * [GeoDirectory](https://userswp.io/downloads/geodirectory/) - Create a tab for each listing type submitted, reviews and favorite listings.
 * [WP Job Manager](https://userswp.io/downloads/wp-job-manager/) - Connects WP Job Manager with UsersWP, display Jobs tab in user profile pages.
-* [Mail Chimp](https://userswp.io/downloads/mailchimp/) - Allows the user to subscribe to your newletters via Mailchimp during registration.
+* [Mail Chimp](https://userswp.io/downloads/mailchimp/) - Allows the user to subscribe to your newsletters via Mailchimp during registration.

 There are many others and we release new Add-ons frequently.
 You can see the full collection here: [UsersWP Premium Add-ons](https://userswp.io/downloads/category/addons/)